 What happens if we decline the offer?

 Nothing is sold unless the charity accepts in writing.
-If you decline, the items are returned to the shop by tracked, insured delivery at no cost.
+If you decline, the items are returned to the shop by tracked, signed-for delivery at no cost.
 There is no fee for a valuation that does not lead to a sale.

 When and how is the charity paid?